 Revenue Recognition: Revenue is recognized when persuasive evidence of an arrangement exists, the product has been delivered, the fee is fixed, acceptance by the customer is reasonably certain and collection is probable.
-This generally occurs upon shipment of product to the customer, but in some cases occurs when the product is picked up by a customer's carrier.
+This generally occurs upon shipment of product to the customer.
 The Company records freight revenues billed to customers as revenue and the related shipping and handling cost in cost of sales.
 Taxes collected from customers and remitted to governmental authorities are presented on a net basis.

 Cash and Cash Equivalents: The Company considers all highly liquid investments with original maturities of three months or less to be cash equivalents.
-Cash equivalents at September 30, 2011 and 2010, respectively consist entirely of short-term money market accounts.
+Cash equivalents at September 30, 2012 and 2011, respectively consist entirely of short-term money market accounts.

 The Company maintains cash balances at several financial institutions, and at times, such balances exceed insured limits.
 The Company has not experienced any losses in such accounts and believes it is not exposed to any significant credit risk on cash.
-No cash was in foreign financial institutions as of September 30, 2011 and 2010.

 Investments: The Company currently invests its excess cash in bank certificates of deposit (CD's) that are fully insured by the Federal Deposit Insurance Corporation (FDIC) with a term of not more than three years.
 CD's with original maturities of more than three months are reported as held-to-maturity investments and are recorded at amortized cost, which approximates fair value.
-The maturity dates of our CD's at September 30, 2011 are as follows:
+The maturity dates of our CD's at September 30, 2012 are as follows:

-Less than one year \$ 1,849,000
+Less than one year \$ 9,107,000

-1-3 years 2,707,000
+1-3 years 4,572,000

-Total \$ 4,556,000
+Total \$ 13,679,000